djrlj694/Makefile-Xcode/REFERENCES.md

 # References

-The following is a list of sources that I found helpful or inspirational when learning new topics, troubleshooting bugs, authoring documentation, etc.
+The following is a list of sources that were helpful or inspirational when learning new topics, troubleshooting bugs, authoring documentation, etc. while developing or maintaining [Makefile-Xcode](README.md).

 ## GitHub
 7. https://code.likeagirl.io/how-to-add-git-to-your-new-xcode-project-ce5f53e1ad5a